ShockHash: Near Optimal-Space Minimal Perfect Hashing Beyond Brute-Force: Experiments

-In the following section, we describe experiments comparing bipartite ShockHash to the original implementation, as well as to competitors from the literature.

-\myparagraph{Experimental Setup.} We run our experiments on an Intel i7 11700 processor with 8 cores and a base clock speed of 2.5 GHz.
-The machine runs Ubuntu 22.04 with Linux 5.15.0 and supports AVX-512 instructions.
-We use the GNU C++ compiler version 11.2.0 with optimization flags \texttt{-O3 -march=native}.
-As input data, we use strings of uniform random length $\in [10, 50]$ containing random characters except for the zero byte.
-Note that, as a first step, almost all compared codes generate a \emph{master hash code} of each key using a high quality hash function.
-This makes the remaining computation independent of the input distribution.
-All experiments use a single thread.

-\myparagraph{Construction.} \cref{fig:differentFilters} shows different methods to generate seed candidates.
+\cref{fig:differentFilters} shows different methods to generate seed candidates.
+For comparison, the plot also includes brute-force search.
+It is clearly visible that ShockHash is significantly faster than brute-force.
+Also, the bipartite version shows clear speedups compared to the plain version.
 Filtering based on isolated keys (see \cref{s:isolatedKeys}) makes the construction about two times faster.
 While rotation fitting already gives impressive speedups, our quad split technique (see \cref{s:quadsplit}) is even faster for large~$n$.
-The quad split technique is about one order of magnitude faster than a basic implementation of bipartite ShockHash.
-For comparison, the plot also includes Brute-Force search, as well as the plain ShockHash implementation.
-It shows that, overall, bipartite ShockHash is up to about 3 orders of magnitude faster than the previous state of the art.
-Note that the comparison here is a bit unfair because different methods have different space overheads based on~$n$.
+Starting with about $n=60$, the quad split technique is up to one order of magnitude faster than the basic bipartite ShockHash implementation.
+Note that the comparison here needs to be taken with a grain of salt because different methods have different space overheads based on~$n$.
 However, for larger $n$, the methods have almost the same space usage.

-\myparagraph{Comparison with Competitors.} In the literature, there are many perfect hash function constructions.
-As with plain ShockHash, the input sets for bipartite ShockHash are still rather small ($n \leq 128$).
-For a comparison with competitors, we therefore integrate it into the RecSplit \cite{esposito2020recsplit} framework (see \cref{s:recsplit}), just like plain ShockHash.
-RecSplit recursively divides the input set of size $N$ into many smaller subsets, most of them having size $n$.
-We call this integrated variant \emph{bipartite ShockHash-RS}.
-In the following, we always use the quad split technique with filtering based on isolated keys.

-\Cref{fig:pareto} gives a Pareto front\footnote{A point is on the Pareto front if there is no point from the same competitor that has simultaneously better space consumption and construction throughput.} of space usage vs construction performance for competitors from the literature.
-Note that we are mainly interested in the space usage configurations close to the theoretical lower bound.
-Therefore, the Figure uses a logarithmic x-axis.
-All of the competitors achieving below $1.8$ bits per key use the RecSplit framework.
-This shows how seminal the RecSplit paper is, and how well the idea of the splitting tree works in practice.
-Bipartite ShockHash-RS becomes Pareto optimal for space usages less than $1.54$ bits per key and is the first method to achieve a space usage of $1.489$ bits per key in practice.
+For a plot that takes space consumption into account, refer to \cref{fig:pareto}.